 Neapolitan-style: Family Joint Pizzeria

 This mesquite-fired Neapolitan pizza oven on wheels is a showstopper.
-While their margherita pizza is still great, you’re doing it right if you order their tomatillo carnitas or elote pies (ask for more cilantro-lime crema, it’s worth paying extra).
-Family Joint has two ovens, and one caters exclusively to the Sahuarita/Green Valley area.
+While Family Joint's margherita pizza is still great, you’re doing it right if you order their tomatillo carnitas or elote pies (ask for more cilantro-lime crema, it’s worth paying extra).

 NY-style: Empire Pizza & Pub